moderndatacompany/dataos.info/docs/learn/dp_developer_learn_track/create_semantic_model/design_conceptual_model/index.md

 ## Next steps

 Before delving into the technicalities of building a Lens semantic model, it’s essential to grasp the fundamental components and concepts that form the backbone of the Lens framework.
 Understanding these key elements will allow you to design and work with data models effectively.
-In this section, we'll cover the main aspects of the Lens framework: Tables, Views, Joins, Dimensions, Measures, and Segments.

 [Key concepts of Lens](/learn/dp_developer_learn_track/create_semantic_model/key_concepts_of_lens/)